Skip to main content

 }'

-Enrichment writes cluster_id (and optionally labels/summaries) into document payloads, enabling cluster-based filters and facets.
+This writes cluster_id and labels into document payloads, enabling cluster-based filters and facets in retrievers.

 Best Practices

-2. Prototype on samples – tune algorithm parameters using a small sample_size before running at scale.
+2. Prototype on samples — tune parameters with a small sample_size before running at scale.

-3. Use incremental assignment for streaming data – run mode: "full" periodically, then mode: "assign" for new documents between full runs.
+3. Use incremental assignment for streaming datafull periodically, assign for new documents in between.

-4. Monitor quality metrics – check silhouette_score, noise_ratio, and mean_cosine_to_centroid after each execution.
+4. Monitor quality metrics — check silhouette_score and noise_ratio after each run.
 Recluster when should_recluster fires.